 Once the review by trustees is complete, you will be informed what the decision is and if you are still unsatisfied, what the external appeal options are.
-(Usually this would be the Charity Commission unless there is a specialist body you should be referring to).
+(Usually this would be the Charity Commission in the case of small charities).

-Vexatious and persistent complaints - you may wish to include a section on this, or you may feel it is not needed.
+Vexatious and persistent complaints - you may wish to include a section on this, or you may feel it is not needed